Spinosaurus: Specimens

 Six main partial specimens of Spinosaurus have been described.
 BSP 1912 VIII 19, described by Stromer in 1915 from the Bahariya Formation, was the holotype.
 The material consisted of the following items, most of which were incomplete: right and left dentaries and splenials from the lower jaw measuring 75 cm long; a straight piece of the left maxilla that was described but not drawn; 20 teeth; 2 cervical vertebrae; 7 dorsal (trunk) vertebrae; 3 sacral vertebrae; 1 caudal vertebra; 4 thoracic ribs; and gastralia.
 Of the nine neural spines whose heights are given, the longest ("i," associated with a dorsal vertebra) was 1.65 m in length.
 Stromer claimed that the specimen was from the early Cenomanian, about 97 million years ago.

 It was destroyed in World War II, specifically "during the night of 24/25 April 1944 in a British bombing raid of Munich" that severely damaged the building housing the Paläontologisches Museum München (Bavarian State Collection of Paleontology).
 However, detailed drawings and descriptions of the specimen remain.
-Stromer's son donated Stromer's archives to the Paläontologische Staatssammlung München in 1995, and Smith and colleagues analysed two photographs of the Spinosaurus holotype specimen BSP 1912 VIII 19 discovered in the archives in 2000.
+Stromer's son donated Stromer's archives to the Paläontologische Staatssammlung München in 1995, and Smith and colleagues analyzed two photographs of the Spinosaurus holotype specimen BSP 1912 VIII 19 discovered in the archives in 2000.
 On the basis of a photograph of the lower jaw and a photograph of the entire specimen as mounted, Smith concluded that Stromer's original 1915 drawings were slightly inaccurate.
 In 2003, Oliver Rauhut suggested that Stromer's Spinosaurus holotype was a chimera, composed of vertebrae and neural spines from a carcharodontosaurid similar to Acrocanthosaurus and a dentary from Baryonyx or Suchomimus.
 The analysis was rejected in at least one subsequent paper.

 NMC 50791, held by the Canadian Museum of Nature, is a mid-cervical vertebra which is 19.5 cm long from the Kem Kem Beds of Morocco.
 It is the holotype of Spinosaurus maroccanus, as described by Russell in 1996.
 Other specimens referred to S. maroccanus in the same paper were two other mid-cervical vertebrae (NMC 41768 and NMC 50790), an anterior dentary fragment (NMC 50832), a mid-dentary fragment (NMC 50833), and an anterior dorsal neural arch (NMC 50813).
 Russell stated that "only general locality information could be provided" for the specimen, and therefore it could be dated only "possibly" to the Albian.